 Insider tip: While you’re in Bolivia, don’t miss a trip to Uyuni, home to the world’s largest salt plain.
 A jeep safari across the vast flats at sunset will stay with you forever.

 Best for: A bucket list hit

 Anywhere that’s accessed by boat, seaplane or helicopter only is bound to be good, and this gem on the Whitsunday Islands off the coast of Queensland in Australia does not disappoint.
-Whitehaven Beach appears straight out a holiday catalog, with over seven kilometers of pure white silica sand spooling out onto the horizon.
-This pristine stretch of beach in the heart of the Great Barrier Reef is often voted the best in the world, and a short walk to the lookout point at Hill Inlet will give you jaw-dropping views of the swirling colors of sand and water – a sight so idyllic, you won’t even believe it’s real until you go.
+Whitehaven Beach appears straight out a holiday catalogue, with over seven kilometres of pure white silica sand spooling out onto the horizon.
+This pristine stretch of beach in the heart of the Great Barrier Reef is often voted the best in the world, and a short walk to the lookout point at Hill Inlet will give you jaw-dropping views of the swirling colours of sand and water – a sight so idyllic, you won’t even believe it’s real until you go.

 Insider tip: Explore the hidden nooks of the Whitsunday Islands on a day-long yacht trip (hello #lifegoals), then hop on a catamaran for world-class snorkelling on the Great Barrier Reef.

 Best for: Caribbean dreaming